 Mid Budget Solo Travelers ($15 - $30): A private room at hostels starts at $15, which usually comes with free Wi-Fi and breakfast.
 Airbnb is on the rise in most major cities and tourist destinations, with a private fan room starting at $10 - $40.
 On the islands, expect to pay $20 - $30 for a bungalow with a private bathroom.

 Local Food Spots ($1 - $5): This is where the Philippines gets more affordable.
 Local food is generally cheap and delicious, with BBQ chicken with rice costing about $1.
-Small restaurants on the streets offer adobo and lechon for about $2 - $3.
+Small restaurants on the street offer adobo and lechon for about $2 - $3.
 Beer is very cheap, with a big bottle costing only $1.

 Restaurants & Seafood ($5 and up): American fast food culture is prominent in the Philippines.
-There are also small restaurants that serve rice and noodles with huge variety of dishes.
+There are also small restaurants that serve rice and noodles with huge varieties of dishes.
 Mid-range restaurants serve local and western cuisine.
 Seafood is fresh and inexpensive – a large grilled fish from a beachfront restaurant runs around $10.

 Getting There: The main international airports are Ninoy Aquino International Airport (Manila), Mactan-Cebu International Airport (Cebu), and Francisco Bangoy International Airport (Davao).

 Getting Around Town: Jeepneys are repurposed, wildly painted American jeeps that roam around all major cities in the Philippines serving as the main public transportation.
 There are no fixed schedules or bus stops.
-The routes are painted on the windows and they are simply hailed and stopped by passengers.
+The routes are painted on the windows, and they are simply hailed and stopped by passengers.
 Make sure to get on one to experience the Philippine transportation icon and hang out with the locals.
 Another fun way to get around town is on a tricycle, which is usually available in the rural areas.
 Uber has also recently arrived in Philippines.

 Inter-city Traveling: Long distance bus routes cover pretty much the entire country, making inter-city traveling efficient and relatively easy.
 12Go Asia is an excellent online booking website if you would like to book your trips ahead, though it is entirely possible to just show up and hop on a bus at the bus station.
 From island to island, ferry, or bangka is the way to go, and domestic flights are also available if you prefer flying from a city to another.